The Variety of Integrable Killing Tensors on the 3-Sphere: Geometric constructions of integrable Killing tensors

-In particular it has determinant zero. \end{enumerate} \end{lemma} \begin{corollary} The space of special Killing tensors on $S^3$ corresponds to the projective space of antisymmetric matrices inside the KS-variety. \end{corollary} \linkref{Proposition}{prop:isokernel} and \linkref{Corollary}{cor:Staeckel} now give a unique representative in each Stäckel system. \begin{corollary} Every Stäckel system on $S^3$ contains a special Killing tensor which is unique up to multiplication with constants and addition of multiples of the metric. \end{corollary}
+\begin{Corollary} The space of special Killing tensors on $S^3$ corresponds to the projective space of antisymmetric matrices inside the KS-variety. \end{Corollary}

+Proposition~\ref{prop:isokernel} and Corollary~\ref{cor:Staeckel} now give a unique representative in each St\"ackel system. \begin{Corollary} Every St\"ackel system on $S^3$ contains a special Killing tensor which is unique up to multiplication with constants and addition of multiples of the metric. \end{Corollary}